We’re Older Than We Thought: New Find Pushes Human Origin Back 100,000 Years

 The site has been under excavation since the 1960s, but a team recently found a new layer, along with flint tools that had been heated by fire.
 Pieces of bone and skull from five different people are among the new finds.

-Writing in the journal Nature, Hublin and colleagues said the skulls belong to clearly modern humans, even if the head shape is a little longer and narrower than those of modern people.
+Writing in the journal Nature, Hublin and colleagues argue the skulls belong to clearly modern humans, even if the head shape is a little longer and narrower than those of modern people.
+As with all scientific discoveries, they are throwing out the evidence for debate and discussion.
+No single story is ever the last word on any issue.

 The team dated tools and bones to between 300,000 and 350,000 years ago.